sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 ```

 In the above example, the first time the callback is called it receives `100` and `1`.
+*(See the 100 we passed as a 2nd argument?
+That's an optional argument.)

 [Here is a link to the Mozilla Developer Network page on Javascript Arrays and prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)